 Grappling with Mould Issues in the Home

-You are likely to find mould in the moist or water-soaked areas of the home such as the carpeting, ceiling tiles, wallboards and paneling among others.
+You are likely to find mould in the moist or water-soaked areas of the home such as carpeting, ceiling tiles, wallboards and panelling among others.
 They survive in any kind of damp condition if the property owner does not take a proactive step in getting rid of the dampness.

 The most common places where you are likely to find mould in your property include the following:-